 Published protocols exist for the robust production of chitosan nanoparticle vaccines.
 Various parameters for creating chitosan nanoparticles of specific sizes and characteristics have been studied and optimized.
 Ideal target nanoparticle size is in the range of about 100 nm to 200 nm, which is in the size range of many viruses, including SARS-CoV-2.
-Key parameters that influence particle size are chitosan concentration, chitosan to TPP ratio (charge ratio, or mass ratio,

-CS:TPP), salt concentration, and peptide or protein loading of the nanoparticle (higher load, larger size).
-129
+Key parameters that influence particle size are chitosan concentration, chitosan to TPP ratio (charge ratio, or mass ratio, CS:TPP), salt concentration, and peptide or protein loading of the nanoparticle (higher load, larger size).
+Chitosan nanoparticle formation is extremely robust to a wide range of ingredient concentrations.

 Chitosan is a deacetylated form of chitin, which is found in mushrooms and the shells of crustaceans such as shrimp and crabs (seafood allergies are not allergies to chitin).
 Deacetylation produces free amino groups, and a high density of positive charges on chitosan.
+Protonation of the amino groups is pH dependent, and chitosan is generally insoluble above pH 6.
+Reducing pH greatly increases solubility.
+Acetic acid up to 1% final concentration is often used to increase solubility of both stock and working chitosan solutions.
+This is a very mild acid concentration.
+White distilled vinegar is typically about 5% acetic acid, and provides a very convenient source of food-grade acetic acid.
+Water soluble forms of chitosan at neutral pH, such as chitosan chloride are available.
 A solution of chitosan is mixed with negatively charged triphosphate (sodium triphosphate, STP a.k.a. tripolyphosphate, TPP) under rapid stirring or vortexing.
 Ionically bonded gel nanoparticles form spontaneously upon mixing with TPP, including when mixed together with peptide.
 The method here is adapted from published methods for creating peptide-loaded nanoparticles, and protein (ovalbumin) loaded nanoparticles.

 Chitosan (CS) of approximate average MW of 250 kDa (range 190 kDa - 310 kDa) was selected for preparation of nanoparticles.
 Deacetylation = 75% - 85%, average = 80%.
-Some publications report chitosan to TPP w/w ratios; however, degree of deacetylation can influence gelling behaviour and nanoparticle size.
+Some publications report chitosan to TPP w/w ratios; however, degree of deacetylation can influence gelling behavior and nanoparticle size.
 Therefore, parameters influencing nanoparticle characteristics have also been reported using charge ratios.
 Chitosan is a polymer composed of D-Glucosamine monomer subunits, and the molecular weight of each monomer is 161.16 Da.
 Therefore, for 80% deacetylated form, the average mass per positive charge is 161.16 Da/0.8 = 201.45.
 TPP has a MW of 367.86 Da and a charge of -5.
 Therefore, the average mass per negative charge is 73.57.
 An equimolar charge ratio (positive to negative charge) is achieved at a CS:TPP mass ratio of approximately 2.75:1.